HomeMy WebLinkAboutcoa.lu.ex.ShawSeparationLots23&24from16-22—in V—�Y'-

 3. Schwinn house - remodeled victorian single family

-4. williams house - remodeled victorian single family
+4. Williams house - remodeled victorian single family

 5. Gronner house - large modern single family